zongzw-nginx/nginx-njs-usecases/using-npm-packages/README.md

   In the code, we use `global.cryptoa` which we created and referenced in `1.require-global.js` instead of `require('crypto')` -- the builtin njs package.

+* `5.gen-njs-bundle.sh`

+  A short generating script for combining `3.bundle.js` and `4.njs-code.js`.

-* `7.njs-bundle.js`
+* `6.njs-bundle.js`

   A manually generated file(not included in gitrepo file list).

-  This file is generated through copying contents of both `5.updated-bundle.js` and `6.njs-code.js` into one single file, Thus we get the njs competible file.
+  This file is generated through copying contents of both `3.bundle.js` and `4.njs-code.js` into one single file, Thus we get the njs competible file.

-* `8.nginx.conf`
+* `7.nginx.conf`

   The simple nginx configuration file.
 In this file we can see the common steps of using njs: